NEA Mandates and Structures

 - Syntheses of the UAM-SFR results and Recommendations for Completion of the BEPU Process.

-- Complete Phase I exercises (steady state exercises) of MHTGR Benchmark.
+- Complete Phase I exercises (steady state exercises) of the modular high temperature gas reactor (MHTGR) Benchmark.

 - Complete Phase II exercises (transient exercises) of MHTGR Benchmark.

 - Final report on NUPEC BWR Full-size Fine-mesh Bundle Tests (BFBT).